Bolivia polls transparent, Arce victory legitimate: OAS - RFI

 La Paz (AFP)

-International observers on Wednesday declared Bolivia's presidential election transparent and Luis Arce's incoming government legitimate as an official but not yet complete tally showed an overwhelming victory for the leftist.
+International observers on Wednesday declared Bolivia's presidential election transparent and Luis Arce's incoming leftist government legitimate, as an official but incomplete tally showed an overwhelming victory for the ex-president Evo Morales' protege.

+The findings are a sharp difference from 2019 elections, when Arce's former boss Morales won an unconstitutional fourth term in polls that sparked weeks of protests, leaving 36 dead and 800 wounded.
+A later OAS audit found clear evidence of fraud.

+Despite the pandemic, a record 87 percent of Bolivians voted, according to the Supreme Electoral Tribunal.

-"Thanks to the audit report carried out after last year's elections, today the country has an independent electoral authority and had a more equitable and transparent contest," said Gonzalez, a former Costa Rican foreign minister.
+"Thanks to the audit report carried out after last year's elections, today the country has an independent electoral authority and had a more equitable and transparent contest," said Gonzalez, a former foreign minister of Costa Rica.

-Despite that, hundreds of Bolivians have protested in Santa Cruz, a right-wing bastion, and in Cochabamba, claiming fraud in Arce's win.
+Arce's rivals also recognized his victory, including Mesa and interim president Jeanine Anez, a fierce critic of Arce's leftist MAS party and of ex-president Morales.

 In addition to the OAS findings, the results have been in line with projections from two private polling firms on the night of the election.

-The European Union and US-based Carter Center also sent missions for the vote.
+The European Union and US-based Carter Center also sent missions to observe the vote.

 The Bolivian constitution declares the candidate who obtains an absolute majority or 40 percent of the vote with a 10-point advantage over their nearest challenger as the winner in the first round.
 Otherwise, there must be a second round.